Bert Goodman: Football career

 Goodman played for non-League teams London Fields, Tufnell Park, Tottenham Thursday, Maidstone United and Croydon Common before joining Tottenham Hotspur in 1919 where he played 17 matches and scored one goal in all competitions.
 After leaving the Lilywhites he played for Margate.
 In 1921 he signed for Charlton Athletic and featured in 136 matches and found the net on 15 occasions.
 He went on to make appearances at Gillingham, Clapton Orient and finally at Guildford City.

+Personal life

+In 1935, Goodman was convicted of breaking into a tailor's shop in Ilford and stealing goods valued at £570; he was sentenced to 12 months' imprisonment.
+He died in December 1959, three days after he crashed a van into a wall in Ilford.